 - In the Dragaera series, Vlad Taltos also seems to be accumulating injuries, to the point that Steven Brust Lampshaded it with a Tim Powers pastiche as part of an extended joke at the end of Iorich.

 - It happens as a jump cut rather than extended narration, but The First Law trilogy features an inversion of this: an Eater being interrogated by the Inquisition and painlessly collecting a series of third-degree burns, deep cuts, broken limbs, and other horrific injuries as her Healing Factor starts to run down.
 The session yields questions instead of answers and, in the face of her defiance and apparent immunity to pain, one of the non-plussed Practicals even claims to be "half-way to breaking, myself" by the end.

-- The health meter in Doom was a picture of a guy's face getting progressively bloodier and beaten up the more damage the player took.
+- The health meter in Doom is a picture of Doomguy's face getting progressively bloodier and more beaten up the more damage the player takes.

 - Recurring Boss examples include Klungo in Banjo-Tooie and King Bulblin in The Legend of Zelda: Twilight Princess.

-- One Tom and Jerry cartoon had Tom showing the cumulative effects of each bit of comic mayhem befalling him — completely atypical of the usual business.
+- One Tom and Jerry cartoon ("Mouse Trouble", 1944) has Tom showing the cumulative effects of each bit of comic mayhem befalling him — completely atypical of the usual business.